Pop Will Eat Itself: New PWEI: 2011–present

 In July 2011, a new line-up was announced, featuring Graham Crabb (as the only original member), fellow vocalist Mary Byker (Gaye Bykers on Acid, Apollo 440, Pigface), guitarist Tim Muddiman (Gary Numan), drummer Jason Bowld (Pitchshifter, Killing Joke) and bassist Davey Bennett (This Burning Age).

-In October that year the album New Noise Designed by a Sadist was released on Cooking Vinyl, produced by Monti & Rob Holliday (Sulpher, The Prodigy) and was followed by a UK tour.
+That October the album New Noise Designed by a Sadist was released on Cooking Vinyl, produced by Monti & Rob Holliday (Sulpher, The Prodigy) and was followed by a UK tour.
 The band further toured in March and December 2012.

 The single "Disguise" was featured as Radio 6 Breakfast Show 'Single of the Week' and an instrumental "Back to Business" was used on Top Gear.
 Crabb & Byker also guested on Soccer AM.
 The band began working on a remix album to complement New Noise Designed by a Sadist, but this project was discontinued in favour of the Watch the Bitch Blow EP.
 They toured the UK in December 2013 as one third of a triple bill featuring The Wonder Stuff and Jesus Jones.

-The Watch the Bitch Blow EP was released in March, 2014, through PledgeMusic, and the "Reclaim the Game (Funk FIFA)" single featuring Brazilian rapper BNegão (Planet Hemp) followed in June 2014 for the 2014 FIFA World Cup, as a protest song against FIFA.
+The Watch the Bitch Blow EP was released in March 2014, through PledgeMusic, and the "Reclaim the Game (Funk FIFA)" single featuring Brazilian rapper BNegão (Planet Hemp) followed in June 2014 for the 2014 FIFA World Cup, as a protest song against FIFA.
 The album Anti-Nasty League was planned for release in September–October, but was delayed to fit in with the band's live schedule in 2015.
 It was released exclusively and independently through the band's shop: shop.popwilleatitself.net in April 2015.
 A 9-date UK tour was undertaken in May.
 In May, the band signed a publishing administration deal with Bucks Music Group for the ANL album only.

-On Friday 26 August 2016, PWEI headlined the opening day of Infest, with Fuzz Townshend rejoining on drums.
+On 26 August 2016, PWEI headlined the opening day of Infest, with Fuzz Townshend rejoining on drums.
 Over the following years, they continued playing occasional concerts in the UK, with line-ups varying between shows to agree with the availability of the band members.
-In addition to Townshend, former band members Richard March and Adam Mole rejoined the band, resulting in a near original lineup by 2018.
+In addition to Townshend, former band members Richard March and Adam Mole rejoined the band, resulting in a near original line-up by 2018.

 Seven years after its original release, Anti-Nasty League was made available digitally on the band's official store and major music streaming and download services.
 Two months later, in June 2022, a new single, "The Poppies Strike Back", was released.
 A second, "Chihuahua", followed in September.
 It was the first new music to be released by the band since 2015's Anti-Nasty League aside from a 2018 box set compilation which included several unreleased remixes and a rough demo.

+By 2025, the line-up had settled, now including new drummer Cliff Hewitt, and following the single "Bruiser" in May, a new album, Delete Everything, was announced, with a release date of October 2025.
+Pre-orders for the album were made available in July.
+The album was accompanied by an 18-date UK tour.